Shrug (clothing)

-A shrug is a cropped, cardigan-like garment with short or long sleeves cut in one with the body, typically knitted.
+A shrug is a cropped, cardigan-like garment with short or long sleeves cut in one with the body, typically knitted or crocheted.
 Generally, a shrug covers less of the body than a vest would, but it is more tailored than a shawl.
 Shrugs are typically worn as the outermost layer of an outfit, with a full shirt, tank top, or dress beneath.

 A bolero jacket or bolero (pronounced /ˈbɒləroʊ/ or /bəˈlɛəroʊ/ in British English and /bəˈlɛəroʊ/ in American English) is a more formal garment of similar construction but made of stiffer fabric, essentially a short tailored jacket, inspired by the matador's chaquetilla.
 Like the shrug, the sides of the bolero only meet at one point.